 Information with Additional Protection: Certain types of medical information have additional protection under state or federal law.
 For instance, information about communicable disease and HIV/AIDS, drug and alcohol abuse treatment, genetic testing, and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
 For those types of information, we are required to get your permission before disclosing it to others in many circumstances.

 Organized Health Care Arrangement: We participate in an Organized Health Care Arrangement (OHCA) with certain other health care providers, with which we are clinically integrated or with which we provide joint utilization review, quality assessment and improvement or payment activities, including those facilities under common ownership or control with us, and we may share health information with such other providers as necessary to carry out treatment, payment and health care operations.
 For example, your health information may be shared across the OHCA in order to assess quality, effectiveness and cost of care.
 Physicians and other caregivers may have access to your health information in their offices to assist in reviewing past treatment to the extent it may affect current treatment.
-For a complete list of the health care providers in the OHCA(s) in which we participate, please contact the Privacy Administrator.
+For a complete list of the health care providers in the OHCA(s) in which we participate, please contact the NOAH Compliance Department.

 Although your medical information is our property, you have the right to: